 Halloween Fire Safety

-- Make homemade costumes or purchase only flame-resistant or flame-retardant costumes.
+- Purchase only flame-resistant or flame-retardant costumes.

 - Use flashlights or battery-powered candles when illuminating jack o lanterns.

 - If you choose candles, keep the pumpkin away from anything that can burn.
 This is especially critical if your area is experiencing drought conditions.
 Lawns and shrubbery can be extremely dry and a fire can start in an instant.
 Keep decorations such as dried flowers, cornstalks and crepe paper away from heat sources.

 - Illuminate walkways with flashlights or battery-powered candles instead of regular candles or torch lights.

 - Provide your child with glowsticks or a lightweight flashlight for trick or treating.

 Thanksgiving Fire Safety Tips

 - Follow the manufacturer recommendations for the amount of oil to add to your turkey fryer; do not overfill and risk starting a fire.